middas-0706/js-data-connectors/README.md

 ![JavaScript Open-Source Connectors](res/main-cover.png)
 ## Why
-At OWOX, we believe everyone should have easy access to data.
-That is why we have open-sourced data connectors to empower every business to become data owners by importing it into Spreadsheets or DWHs.
+At OWOX, we believe that everyone should have easy access to data.
+That’s why we are introducing open-source data connectors to empower every business to become data owners by importing their data into Spreadsheets or DWHs.
 Although there are many great SaaS and open-source products available, we see the need for a solution that offers a free cloud version and doesn’t require data engineers for maintenance.

 ## What